hashicorp/consul/website/source/api/agent/service.html.md

 | `NO`             | `none`            | `none`        | `service:write` |

 ### Parameters

+Note that this endpoint, unlike most also [supports `snake_case`](/docs/agent/services.html#service-definition-parameter-case) service definition keys for compatibility with the config file format.

 - `Name` `(string: <required>)` - Specifies the logical name of the service.
   Many service instances may share the same logical service name.